SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Entrance pupil diameter of the lens
+Position of the entrance pupil of the lens

 #### Units